If you are in crisis

 ConnexOntario • Do you need mental health, addiction, or gambling services in your community?
 Call, text or email a referral specialist (24/7).
 Free and confidential.

-Tools for leaders
+Tools for leaders and educators

 Are you an LTC leader or educator looking for mental health resources and tools to support your team?
 Find handouts, printables, and more from various organizations.